 Many products at The Bra Lady Boutique are helpful for women undergoing breast reconstruction, including camisoles to wear at the hospital after surgery to provide comfortable support.
 If your reconstruction is not performed at the same time as your mastectomy, you can use bras and prostheses in the interim.
 Also, some women find that their natural breast and reconstructed breast differ in size and shape.
 We offer partial prostheses to restore symmetry.
 Federal law requires that insurance pay for these items if needed, even after reconstruction, but you must have a prescription for it be covered by insurance.

 YES.
-Appointments are needed for the bra and prosthesis fitting.
+APPOINTMENTS ARE REQUIRED FOR ALL TYPES OF FITTINGS AT THIS TIME.
 We ask that you call to request an appointed time: 434-793-LADY (5239).
 Allow approximately 1 hour for your consultation and fitting.
 A current prescription for these items from your medical professional is required, along with your insurance cards and a photo ID.
 We obtain other required information and signature at time of the appointment.

 Our partial prostheses work well for women with a breast imbalance.
 Some, but not all, insurance companies will even cover the cost of a prosthesis for uneven breast development.